 This page is for renters who have already gone through a VCAT tenancy hearing where VCAT has made a possession order and you were at that hearing.
 It covers:

-A Possession Order can allow your landlord to purchase a warrant, which can then be executed by the Victoria Police to evict you from your home.
-VCAT can grant your landlord a Possession Order after your landlord has served you with a Notice to Vacate.
+A Possession Order can allow your rental provider to purchase a warrant, which can then be executed by the Victoria Police to evict you from your home.
+VCAT can grant your rental provider a Possession Order after your rental provider has served you with a Notice to Vacate.

 If you did not attend a hearing at which the Tribunal granted your landlord a Possession Order, then you have 14 days from when you find out about the order to apply to the Tribunal for a rehearing or review.
 You should apply for a rehearing as soon as possible because once you are evicted it is unlikely that you will be able to return to the property.
 For more information about re-opening VCAT orders, see our resource about what to do if you miss your tenancy hearing.